Tyler Higbee Player Prop Bets for NFL Week 14 | Los Angeles vs. Arizona 12/13/2021

 Matchup vs. Arizona

-- Higbee is averaging 33 receiving yards per game in 10 career matchups against the Cardinals, 7.5 fewer than his receiving yards prop bet over/under for Monday's game (40.5).
+- Against the Cardinals, Higbee has averaged 33 receiving yards per game in his 10 career matchups, 7.5 fewer than his over/under for Monday's game.

 - Higbee has caught a touchdown pass against the Cardinals four times, but did not have multiple TDs in any of those games.